Danielle Lewis, Partner

 She hasn’t stopped since then, but as a grown-up she’s channeled her chattiness into helping her clients get clear on communication.
 As one client said, “Sometimes when you talk to people, it’s like opening a can of worms, but talking with Danielle is always like shoving the worms back in the can.”

 In 2013, Danielle founded her independent consulting practice which grew to become Springboard Partners.
 Much of her practice focuses on providing strategic counsel and communication support to the folks she fondly refers to as “fish people” — the foundations and conservation organizations that are making sustainable seafood the norm in North America and around the world.
-Danielle designs and facilitates meetings that lead to clear agreements and action plans, and that serve as an important outlet for her inner bossiness.
+Danielle designs and facilitates in-person and virtual meetings that lead to clear agreements and action plans.
 She develops tools and trainings to increase the communication savvy of people working to end violence against girls and women and keep America healthy.
 And she helps organizations large and small pinpoint who they are, what they do, and why it matters, and figure out how to connect with the audiences that are important to their work.
+Recently, Danielle authored Springboard’s publication Build on Brand, making the case for organizations to use their core identities to shape their strategic plans.